 - “Assessing Simulations as Affective Learning Environments”.
-A paper presented at the Joint International Teaching and Leaning Conference 2019, 17-19 June 2019, Jurys Inn Waterfront, Brighton, Political Studies Association (with Dr. Nick Thomas City University of Hong Kong).
+A paper presented at the Joint International Teaching and Learning Conference 2019, 17-19 June 2019, Jurys Inn Waterfront, Brighton, Political Studies Association (with Dr Nick Thomas City University of Hong Kong).

 - Evidence-Based Teaching and Learning, Lilly Conference, 16-18 May 2019, Hong Kong.

 - Hong Kong Baptist University – Hiroshima University First Joint Symposium on Education, 17 March 2018, Hong Kong.

 Research has also been done in cooperation with other academics from HK and NZ based on the project.
 An academic research paper has been accepted by a top journal: